criptochairo/wiisy-gatsby/content/blog/moment-of-the-month/en/jul22.md

 The first time I sat alone, I sat with papa this time, and it was the best thing ever!
 And now I can proudly say that I went on the Brooklyn Cyclone!

-***Papa***: One of the things I have wanted to do ever since Maya was born was to take her to Coney Island in Brooklyn, NY, a place I hold dear to my heart.
+***Carlos***: One of the things I have wanted to do ever since Maya was born was to take her to Coney Island in Brooklyn, NY, a place I hold dear to my heart.
 I can now take that off my bucket list!

 Well, I was finally able to keep my promise, and this month take Maya (with Lucía) to Coney Island.